kkiernan/bullhorn/readme.md

     'parameters' => []
 ]);

-// Get the details for the candidate id that was returned
+// Get details for the candidate id
 $candidate = $bullhorn->find('Candidate', $id);
 ```

 ## Add File

 The `addFile` method links a file with a Bullhorn entity.

-Note that the file must be on the filesystem already.
-If the user is uploading a file from an HTML form, you must upload that file to your server first.
-This method does not upload the file for you, it only sends the file to Bullhorn and links it with the entity you specify.
+**Note**: The file must be on the filesystem already.
+For exapmle, if the user is uploading a file from an HTML form, you must upload that file to your server.
+You can then pass that filename along to the `addFile` method.

 ```
 $entityId = 294415;